Doxuno

 Security Deposit Limits

-Most states cap the security deposit at 1–2 months' rent.
+Most U.S. states cap the security deposit at 1–2 months' rent.
 California allows up to 2 months for unfurnished units (3 for furnished).
 New York limits it to 1 month's rent.
-Some states like Florida and Texas have no statutory limit but require deposits to be returned within a specific timeframe.
+Some American states like Florida and Texas have no statutory limit but require deposits to be returned within a specific timeframe.

 Lead Paint Disclosure (Required Federally)